wylieburt/wylieburt.github.io/_posts/2022-01-18-predicting-customer-loyalty.md

 tags: [Customer Loyalty, Machine Learning, Regression, Python]
 ---

-Our client, a grocery retailer, hired a market research consultancy to append market level customer loyalty information to the database.
+My fictional client, a grocery retailer, hired a market research consultancy to append market level customer loyalty information to the database.
 However, only around 50% of the client's customer base could be tagged, thus the other half did not have this information present.
 Let's use ML to solve this!

 # Table of contents